 Your bone health is largely influenced by your genes, but your lifestyle affects it too.

 Vitamin D is also important for strong bones.
 Most of us get the vitamin D we need from regular exposure to summer sunshine rather than from food.
 Try to go outside every day from May to September without sunscreen for around ten minutes.
-Try to do this once or twice a day but don't let your skin redden or burn.
+Don’t let your skin redden or burn.
+Try to do this once or twice a day.

 The Government recommends that certain groups of people take a vitamin D supplement of 10 µg daily, including people aged 65 and over.
 If you think you could be at risk of not getting enough vitamin D, particularly if you’re housebound or cover your skin for cultural reasons, raise this with your GP.
 Always speak to your GP before starting to take a vitamin D supplement or over-the-counter medicine on a daily basis.

 Bone tends to become weaker as we age and everyone has some degree of bone loss as they get older.
 Osteoporosis is the term used when bone loss makes bones significantly more fragile.
-It commonly affects bones in the spine, wrists and hips.
-It means that you're more likely to break a bone if you fall, or experience chronic pain if bones in your spine collapse.
+It commonly affects bones in the spine, wrists and hips and means that you are more likely to break a bone if you fall, or experience chronic pain if bones in your spine collapse.

 You are more at risk of osteoporosis if you: